 You should also make sure your medicine cabinet is ready in case of illness.
 “While OTC medicine won’t treat the flu, you should have some staples to help at the first onset of symptoms,” Dean explains.
 “Tylenol, ibuprofen, cough drops and decongestants are all good items to have on hand.”

-If you work somewhere with a communal break room or lunchroom, you've probably grabbed a doughnut or something similar from a box a caring coworker has provided.
-During the flu season, definitely don't do that, Dr. Kristine Arthur, an internist at MemorialCare Orange Coast Medical Center, tells SheKnows, no matter how tasty it looks.
-"Avoid these at all costs, as they have been exposed to coughs, sneezes and even possible touching," she says.
+Dr. Kristine Arthur, an internist at MemorialCare Orange Coast Medical Center, tells SheKnows, to avoid communal snacks (think: donut boxes, open plates of cookies, anything from outside your household).
+“Avoid these at all costs, as they have been exposed to coughs, sneezes and even possible touching,” she says.

 Avoid people (or at least try)

-Arthur has a few good tips for trying to avoid huge crowds of possibly sick people, especially since viruses spread easily in the air.
-"When shopping, try to avoid peak busy times when stores are crowded and you are exposed to a higher number of possibly sick shoppers," she suggests.
-She also mentions that if you have the option to work at home, do it during the cold and flu season.
-Additionally, avoid handshakes.
+Arthur has a few good tips for trying to avoid huge crowds of possibly sick people, especially since viruses spread easily in the air: “When shopping, try to avoid peak busy times when stores are crowded and you are exposed to a higher number of possibly sick shoppers,” she suggests.

 Winter is fun, right?

-During the winter months, you're typically indoors way more than you'd like and are constantly surrounded by germy people.
-If you take a few preventative measures (like getting a flu vaccine) and practice good hygiene, you may be able to avoid getting sick at all.
+During the colder months, you’re typically indoors way more than you’d like and are constantly surrounded by germy people.
+If you take a few preventative measures like getting a flu vaccine, wearing a mask and practice good hygiene, you may be able to avoid getting sick and do your part to keep your community and your home healthy and happy.